UI-Gurus/tutorials/react.md

 }
 ```

-Note how we pass `props` to the base constructor.
+Note how `props` is passed to the base constructor.
 Class components should always call the base constructor with `props`.
 The above component has an initial state.
-When you doing `this.state = {}`, all the things inside the curly brackets are part of the component's state.
-On this case the local state of our component has only one thing, the `isReady` attribute.
-Note how we can access it in the `render` method, we have to do `this.state.isReady`.
+When `this.state = {}` is doing, all the things inside the curly brackets are part of the component's state.
+On this case the local state of the component has only one thing, the `isReady` attribute.
+Note how it can be accessed in the `render` method: `this.state.isReady`.

 #### Using State Correctly

-You must not modify state directly: `this.state.isReady = true`, this is a wrong way of do that and will not re-rendered a component.
-Instead, use `setState()`: `this.setState({isready: true})`.
-The only place where you can assign `this.state` is the constructor.
+State must not be modified directly: `this.state.isReady = true`, this is a wrong way of do that and will not re-rendered a component.
+Instead, it's recommended to use `setState()`: `this.setState({isready: true})`.
+The only place where `this.state` can be assigned is in the constructor.

 #### setState()

 This method enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
 Think of `setState()` as a request rather than an immediately command to update the component.
 For better perceived performance, React may delay it, and then update several components in a single pass.
 React does not guarantee that the state changes are applied immediately.

-As we saw, we can just call `setState()` with a new value by passing in an object to the function: `this.setState({isReady: true})`.
-But, often there is a need to update our component's state using the current state of the component.
-Directly accessing `this.state` to update our component is not a reliable way.
-So, we also can pass in a function and reliably get the value of the current state of our component:
+`setState()` may be called with a new value by passing in an object to the function: `this.setState({isReady: true})`.
+But, often there is a need to update the component's state using the current state of the component.
+Directly accessing `this.state` to update the component is not a reliable way.
+So, it's also possibly pass in a function and reliably get the value of the current state of the component:

 ```javascript
 this.setState((prevState, props) => { return {isReady: !prevState.isReady}})
 ```

-Passing in a function into `setState()` instead of an object will give you a reliable value for your component's `state` and `props`.
-If you know you are going to use `setState()` to update your component and you know you are going to need the current state or the current props of your component to calculate the next state, passing in a function as the first parameter instead of an object is the recommended solution.
+Passing in a function into `setState()` instead of an object will give a reliable value for the component's `state` and `props`.
+If it's known that `setState()` is going to be used to update the component and it's also known that the current state or the current props of the component are needed to calculate the next state, passing in a function as the first parameter instead of an object is the recommended solution.

-We are going to see where to call this function later

 ## The component lifecycle

-Each component has several lifecycle methods that you can override to run code at particular times in the process.
+Each component has several lifecycle methods that can be overridden to run code at particular times in the process.
 Methods prefixed with `will` are called right before something happens, and methods prefixed with `did` are called right after something happens.

 #### Mounting